 Artist talks, art history lectures and panel discussions are offered throughout the year in conjunction with temporary and permanent exhibitions.

-Start your weekend early with Everson TGIF Tours, informative and fun tours led by various members of the Everson’s talented staff – from the Director to the Registrar, each with a special point-of-view.
-After a 30 minute tour of Prendergast to Pollock: American Modernism from the Munson-Williams-Proctor Arts Institute, stay to chat and eat your brown bag lunch with the Museum’s pros in the newly opened Everson Lounge.
+Tour begins at 12:15.
+Start your weekend early with our Everson TGIF Tour, informative and fun tours led by various members of the Everson's talented staff - from the Director to the Registrar, each with a special point-of-view.
+After a 30 minute tour of Prendergast to Pollock, stay to chat and eat your brown bag lunch with the Museum's pros in the newly opened Everson Lounge.

 April 7, 2015